eunices/masters-thesis-code/2020-08-31-jsa-type-v2-ch2/readme.md

 # Tasks done in 2021

-DONE 07/01/2021 Check that new model code is the same as the old Sedie code DONE 14/01/2021 - methods: diagnostics
+DONE 07/01/2021 Check that new model code is the same as the old Sedie code DONE 14/01/2021 Methods: diagnostics
-TODO Results/discussion: diagnose halictidae probs / re run model & add text for discussion TODO Intro: one para
+DONE 15/01/2021 /discussion: diagnose halictidae probs / re run model & add text for discussion TODO Intro: one para
 TODO Discussion: hurdle model and bsts